WokLibCodeClub/Hello-Python/step3/step3.md

 ### More about lines

 Sometimes you don't want the turtle to draw a line behind it.
-The commands to stop this are almost exactly the same as Scratch:
+The commands to control this are almost exactly the same as Scratch:

 ```t.penup()``` will stop the turtle drawing a line, and ```t.pendown()``` will start it drawing again.